What does a gastric sleeve leak feel like?

 • Some researchers recommend a distance of 1–2 cm to avoid stapling too close to the esophagogastric junction and they succeeded in eliminating leaks

-What does a gastric sleeve leak feel like?
-Bari Life
+what causes a gastric sleeve leak

 What can you do to prevent a leak?